DilanRocco/manifest/README.md

 ## Background

 Manifesting is immersed throughout our culture and is widely recognized.
-For example, the book *Secret* by Rhonda Byrne is all about manifesting and says that when you manifest, your thoughts traverse into reality to create a gravitational pull for those thoughts to become reality.
+For example, the book *Secret* by Rhonda Byrne is all about manifesting and says that when you manifest, your thoughts traverse into reality to create a gravitational pull towards you.

 In the bible it's states
 > Mark 11:24: “Therefore I tell you, whatever you ask in prayer, believe that you have received it, and it will be yours.”

-Or maybe it's just a placebo...
+Many also believe this whole concept is placebo.

 No matter why you think manifesting works, it has a positive efffect.